andrewguy/biostructmap/README.md

 sudo apt-get install exonerate
 ```

 Note that Exonerate is only required if performing calculation of Tajima's D over a protein structure using a multiple sequence alignment - it is used to align a genomic sequence to a protein coding region.
-If this functionality is not required, then Structmap can be installed and run without Exonerate, although some of the tests will fail.
+If this functionality is not required, then biostructmap can be installed and run without Exonerate, although some of the tests will fail.

 #### Numpy, Scipy:

-Before install Structmap it is recommended to install Numpy and Scipy using your Python package manager of choice (eg pip or conda).
+Before install biostructmap it is recommended to install Numpy and Scipy using your Python package manager of choice (eg pip or conda).
 If you are using the Anaconda distribution of Python, then both NumPy and SciPy should be installed already.
 If not, or if you are using a virtual environment:

 ```
 conda install numpy scipy